tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   **Answer:** Markdown allows us to create visually enhanced documents such as README files (for GitHub repos, for example), which are valuable not only to potential employers, but also to potential collaborators (colleagues or teammates).
 A good README file helps people understand the purpose of the repository at a glance, and it shows developers how to navigate, install, and run a project.

-Next, demo the following while explaing each step:
+Next, demo the following while explaining each step:

 * Go to your local git repository and modify the README file.
 Notice that there is a `#` in front of the README title; this is why the font appears larger in the GitHub webpage.
 In markdown, the `#` sign represents a level 1 heading, `##` represents a level 2 heading, and so on.